Exam-Labs-LK/.github/profile/README.md

         <ul>
             <li>Access to Past Papers and Marking Schemes: Free access to downloadable resources without requiring an account.</li>
             <li>Online MCQ and Essay Practice: Interactive platform for practicing and submitting responses.</li>
-            <li>AI-Powered Feedback System: Integration of NLP models (like GPT-3) for automated evaluation of essay responses.</li>
+            <li>AI-Powered Feedback System: Integration of NLP model for automated evaluation of essay responses.</li>
             <li>User Interface and Experience: Responsive design for intuitive navigation and engaging user experience.</li>
             <li>User Registration and Authentication: Google OAuth for seamless login and registration.</li>
             <li>Admin Dashboard: Tools for content uploading, MCQ creation, and user management.</li>